fastify/website/docs/Hooks.md

 ```

 ### onRegister
 Triggered when a new plugin is registered and a new encapsulation context is created.
-The hook will be executed **before** the registered code.<br/>
+The hook will be executed **before** the registered code.

-This hook can be useful if you are developing a plugin that needs to know when a plugin context is formed, and you want to operate in that specific context, thus this hook is encapsulated.<br/>
+This hook can be useful if you are developing a plugin that needs to know when a plugin context is formed, and you want to operate in that specific context, thus this hook is encapsulated.

 **Note:** This hook will not be called if a plugin is wrapped inside [`fastify-plugin`](https://github.com/fastify/fastify-plugin).

 ```js